Warofcodes/real_estate/README.md

 ![](housing.png)

 Generally, there are more 3 bedrooms apartments listed for rent in Lagos.
-Three bedrooms houses are either flats or duplex
+Three bedrooms houses are either flats or duplex There are a total of 3,070 Duplex/Terrace listings, 739 Duplexes on the Mainland while there are 2,331 on the Island